Menu

 10. Floret Stitch

 The Floret Stitch creates a subtle, almost knitted look with a tight weave.
-It’s made by alternating rows of slip stitch and half double crochet (UK half treble), giving you a beautiful texture and structure.
+It’s made by alternating rows of slip stitch and half treble (US half double), giving you a beautiful texture and structure.

 • Smooth, modern texture